poloz-lab/PADIVAR-Hardware/README.md

 2. Get IP address of PADIVAR server.
 3. Run `padivarServer.bin` on the PADIVAR server.
 4. Use any TCP client to connect to the interface: `telnet <IP_PADIVAR>`.
 5. Input the OBD2 adapter name
 6. Input the type of connection
-	a.
-Bluetooth connection requires the MAC address of the OBD2 device.
+    1. Bluetooth connection requires the MAC address of the OBD2 device and the device must be already paired.
-	b.
-Wi-Fi connection requires the IP address and port of the OBD2 device.
+    2. Wi-Fi connection requires the IP address and port of the OBD2 device.
-	c.
-USB connection requires the path to the serial interface of the OBD2 device.
+    3. USB connection requires the path to the serial interface of the OBD2 device.
 7. Input the command you want to send to the adapter (see [Available commands](#available-commands)).
 8. If necessary, input the PID associated with the previous command.